arssite/GENAi-Assessment/README.md

-# Gen AI Engineer / Machine Learning Engineer Internship Assessment
+# Gen AI Engineer / Machine Learning Engineer
 ## Introduction
 Hello!
 I'm **Anmol Ratan Srivastava**, currently pursuing a Bachelor's in Computer Science Engineering with a specialization in Artificial Intelligence and Machine Learning.
 This repository contains my submission for the Gen AI Engineer / Machine Learning Engineer internship assessment, where I developed a **Retrieval-Augmented Generation (RAG) Model** and an **Interactive QA Bot Interface**.